junmeng6025/pra-cpp/README.md

   </p>
   <br>
 In the method Communicate() we use ***ncurses*** library to get the keyboard input from the user.
 The class ***InterfaceSIM*** was provided by tutor, which was used to transmit data between the method Step() and the robot.
 Finally, we created a controller class ***PIDCtrl*** to make the robot follow the command smoothly.<br>
-  (figure 25)
 <br>
 ## 03: Maneuver control of a simulated robot<br>
+Tag5:
 In this part, the task is to control the robot with generated maneuvers.
 There are five classes including the given ***InterfaceSIM***.
 The other four classes to write are:
   <br>**<*PosEstimation*>**:<br>
   calculate the current actual value of the position array x = (x, y, w) using the current speed and the position values stored by the previous timestep.
   <br>**<*Maneuver*>**:<br>